Graduation and Commencement

 *TWU does not hold commencement ceremonies in August.
 Therefore, August graduates who wish to participate in the May commencement must apply by the January deadline.
 Those who want to participate in the December commencement must apply during the Summer graduation application period.

-The Houston ceremony date in December will be announced soon.
+The Houston ceremony date will take place May 8th, 2022.

 *Students who require specific accommodations (sign language interpreters, escorts, accessible seating, etc.) for the ceremony, please indicate this when you apply for graduation.
 Should you need to update this information, please contact Disability Services for students at 940-898-3835 or firstname.lastname@example.org at least one week before commencement.